Sunday, December 9, 2012

 In almost all court judgments, once the judgment is final it can't be changed.
 This rule does not apply to issues involving child welfare and support.
 If there is new conduct or events that affect the best interests of a child, the Court has the power to change the judgment.
 Provisions relating to child custody, visitation and support are almost always modifiable.
 If there is a material change in circumstances, then the parties may consider seeking a modification.
 Assuming that you prove the change in circumstances then the court must determine if the best interests of the child mandates a change in the judgment.
-A change of circumstances in child support may be the passage of three years since the last judgment of support entered.
+In Massachusetts, a change of circumstances in child support may be the passage of three years since the last judgment of support entered.

 While child issues can change, the court won't consider evidence that occurred prior to the entry of the earlier judgment.
 A modification is not an excuse to try the divorce again.
 There must be a material change of circumstances since the last judgment.